fauortiz/github-upload/readme.md

 This was coded by me as my final project for the web track of CS50x 2020, so please be kind!

+link to the code (without the binaries) - https://github.com/fauortiz/shiristory

 ## How to Play

 ![gameplay demo](readme.gif)